-That the Council open the Public Hearing and receive public comment on the proposed Zoning Atlas Amendment.
-(Under the state legislation authorizing public hearings at remote meetings, public comment may continue to be submitted into the hearing record for 24 hours after the November 4 public hearing).
+That the Council close the Public Hearing on the proposed Zoning Atlas Amendment.
+(Under the state legislation authorizing public hearings at remote meetings, public comment may continue to be submitted into the hearing record for 24 hours after the December 9 public hearing).

-That the Council then adopt a motion to schedule the proposed Zoning Atlas Amendment for possible decision on December 9, 2020.
+That the Council then adopt a motion to schedule the proposed Zoning Atlas Amendment for possible decision on January 13, 2021.